Rukmini Devi Arundale: Early life and marriage

-Rukmini Devi was born in a brahmin family on 29 February 1904 in Madurai of Tamilnadu.
-Her father, Neelakanta Shastri, was an engineer with the Public Works Department and a scholar, and her mother Seshammal was a music enthusiast.
+Rukmini Devi was born in British Raj India in a Tamil Brahmin family on 29 February 1904 in Madurai of Tamil Nadu.
+Her father, Neelakanta Sastri, was an engineer with the Public Works Department and a scholar, and her mother Seshammal was a music enthusiast.
 He had a transferable job and the family moved frequently.
 He was introduced to the Theosophical Society in 1901.
-Her brother, Nilakanta Sri Ram, later became the President of the Theosophical Society.
-Deeply influenced by the Theosophical Movement as a follower of Dr Annie Besant, Neelakanta Shastri moved to Adyar, Chennai after retirement, where he built his home near the headquarters of the Theosophical Society Adyar.
+Her brother, Nilakanta Sri Ram, later became the president of the Theosophical Society.
+Deeply influenced by the Theosophical Movement as a follower of Dr. Annie Besant, Neelakanta Shastri moved to Adyar, Chennai after retirement, where he built his home near the headquarters of the Theosophical Society Adyar.
 It was here that young Rukmini was exposed to not just theosophical thought, but also to new ideas on culture, theatre, music, and dance.
 Her meeting with the prominent British theosophist Dr George Arundale—a close associate of Annie Besant and later the principal of the Central Hindu College in Varanasi—led to her building a lasting bond with him.

 They married in 1920 when she turned 16 and he was 26 years her senior at 42, much to the shock of the then conservative society.
 After marriage, she traveled around the world, meeting fellow theosophists and also forging friendships with the educator Maria Montessori, and the poet James Cousins.
-In 1923, she became the President of the All-India Federation of Young Theosophists, and the President of the World Federation of Young Theosophists in 1925.
+In 1923, she became the president of the All-India Federation of Young Theosophists, and the president of the World Federation of Young Theosophists in 1925.

 In 1928, the famous Russian ballerina Anna Pavlova visited Bombay and the Arundale couple went to her performance, and later happened to travel on the same ship as her, to Australia where she was to perform next; over the course of the journey their friendship grew, and soon Rukmini Devi started learning dance from one of Anna's leading solo dancers, Cleo Nordi.
 It was later, at the behest of Anna, that Rukmini Devi turned her attention to discovering traditional Indian dance forms which had fallen to disrepute, and dedicated the rest of her life to their revival.

 Revivalism

-In 1933, at the Annual Conference of Madras Music Academy, she saw for the first time, a performance of the dance form called the Sadhir.
-Later she learnt the dance from Mylapore Gowri Amma and finally with the help of E Krishna Iyer from 'Pandanallur Meenakshi Sundaram Pillai'.
+In 1933, at the Annual Conference of Madras Music Academy, she saw for the first time a performance of the dance form called the Sadhir.
+Later she learnt the dance from Mylapore Gowri Ammal and finally with the help of E Krishna Iyer from 'Pandanallur Meenakshi Sundaram Pillai'.
 In 1935, Rukmini Devi gave her first public performance at the 'Diamond Jubilee Convention of the Theosophical Society.

 In January 1936, she along with her husband, established Kalakshetra, an academy of dance and music, built around the ancient Indian Gurukul system, at Adyar, at Chennai.
 Today the academy is a deemed university under the Kalakshetra Foundation and is situated in its new in 100 acre campus in Tiruvanmiyur, Chennai, where it shifted, in 1962.
 Amongst its noted students are Radha Burnier, Sarada Hoffman, Anjali Mehr, Kamaladevi Chattopadhyay, Sanjukta Panigrahi, C V Chandrasekhar, Yamini Krishnamurthy and Leela Samson.